no-go/AnotherRSS/README.md

 ## Features

-- english and german interface
+- english, japanese, dutch and german interface
 - it is orange
 - everyting in one list
 - images